Grey triggerfish

-The grey triggerfish (Balistes capriscus), or gray triggerfish, is a species of ray-finned fish in the triggerfish family Balistidae, the triggerfishes.
-The species is native to shallow parts of the western Atlantic from Nova Scotia to Argentina and also the eastern Atlantic, the Mediterranean Sea and off Angola on the west coast of Africa.
+The grey triggerfish (Balistes capriscus), or gray triggerfish, is a species of ray-finned fish in the triggerfish family Balistidae.
+The species is native to shallow parts of the western Atlantic from Nova Scotia to Argentina and also the eastern Atlantic, the Mediterranean Sea, and waters off Angola on the west coast of Africa.

-In its appearance and habits, the grey triggerfish is a typical member of the genus Balistes except for its drab, uniformly grey colouration.
+In its appearance and habits, the grey triggerfish is a typical member of the genus Balistes except for its drab, uniformly grey coloration.
 It is a relatively small fish, usually less than 2.3 kg in weight.
-It is fished recreationally and despite its tough skin, is an excellent food-fish.
+The Grey triggerfish is fished recreationally and, despite its tough skin, is an excellent food-fish.
 The species is classified as 'vulnerable' by the IUCN Red List.

 Taxonomy

-The grey triggerfish was first formally described in 1789ny Johann Friedrich Gmelin with its type locality given as the Western North Atlantic, the Indian Ocean and the Mediterranean Sea.
+The Grey triggerfish was first formally described in 1789 by Johann Friedrich Gmelin with its type locality given as the Western North Atlantic, the Indian Ocean and the Mediterranean Sea.
 This species is classified in the genus Balistes which is the type genus of the family Balistidae, a family classified in the suborder Balistoidei in the order Tetraodontiformes.